By James Eliot, Markets & Finance Editor

 Common Mistakes and What to Avoid

 Company Example: A startup attempted to build all its tools in-house, ignoring the potential of existing open-source solutions.
-This led to increased costs and extended development timelines, ultimately making them less competitive.
+This led to increased costs and extended development timelines, ultimately making them less competitive and more isolated. -

 Company Example: An evolving iGaming platform faced a cybersecurity breach that resulted in customer data being compromised.
 The fallout included substantial regulatory fines and a damaged reputation, highlighting the importance of embedding security from the ground up.